remix-run/remix/docs/tutorials/jokes.md

 ## Prerequisites

-You can follow along with this tutorial on [Codesandbox](https://codesandbox.com/) (a fantastic in-browser editor) or locally on your own computer.
-If you use the Codesandbox approach then all you need is a good internet connection and a modern browser.
+You can follow along with this tutorial on [CodeSandbox](https://codesandbox.com/) (a fantastic in-browser editor) or locally on your own computer.
+If you use the CodeSandbox approach then all you need is a good internet connection and a modern browser.
 If you run things locally then you're going to need some things installed:

 - [Node.js](https://nodejs.org) 14 or greater
 - [npm](https://www.npmjs.com) 7 or greater